Neyrian/FakeCrypt/README.md

    Files in a specific directory (`C:\Users\Public\Documents`) are encrypted using a randomly generated AES-256 key and IV.

 3. **Ransom Note Drop**
-   A ransom note is created on the desktop with fake BTC address and contact email.
+   A ransom note is created on the desktop.

 ---